MoHoMood/eMoods/README.md

 **Optional Nice-to-have Stories**
+* User can search other usernames, emojis, and captions.
 * User can get quote recommendations based on their mood.
 * User can track their mood in in-app calendar.
 * User can follow other users.